 Hot flushes and night sweats

-About 80% of women experience hot flushes and night sweats during menopause.
-They generally start in your chest area and spread to your upper chest, neck and face.
+About 80% of women experience hot flushes and night sweats around the time of menopause.
+These waves of heat usually start in your chest area and spread to your upper chest, neck and face.
 They can also spread over your whole body.
+The flushes may feel like a burning, overheating sensation.
+You may also have reddening of the skin and different degrees of sweating.
+When a flush happens at night, it’s called a ‘night sweat’.

 80% of women experience hot flushes & night sweats